peterszerzo/Giraffe-for-Rhino/README.md

 Use:

-1. download and save Giraffe.py
+1. click the download-zip button on the right of this screen

 2. in Rhino, enter the command 'RunPythonScript'

-3. point to Giraffe.py
+3. point to src/Giraffe.py

 4. your sofimsha input file will appear in the folder of your 3d model under the name 'system.dat'